Estrogen dominance is one of the most common hormonal imbalances, this article will guide you on how to reduce high estrogen levels.

 Reducing alcohol consumption can help reduce estrogen levels in men and women.
 For some people, this means reducing alcohol consumption.
 For other people, it may be necessary to fully eliminate alcohol for a period of time in order to improve liver function.

-Estrogen's in the environment are also a major problem.
-They can be found in plastics (even BPA free ones!), cleaning products, personal care products, factory farmed meats.
+Estrogen in the environment is also a major problem.
+They can be found in plastics (even BPA-free ones!), cleaning products, personal care products, factory-farmed meats.

 Estrogens are so widely used by many industries, that it is extremely hard to avoid them.
 Nevertheless, we can reduce our exposure and improve our detoxification.

 Choose Safe Chemical-Free Beauty Products